October 4th, 2018

 TOPIC: CIVILITY IN AN ERA OF INCIVILITY

 How has public discourse on critical topics come to be so combative and is a return to civility possible?
-Join us in a TEDxSalon in a conversation on the tenor of public discourse, from multiple perspectives, and its evolution over the years.
+Join us in this TEDxSalon Series event in a conversation on the tenor of public discourse, from multiple perspectives, and its evolution over the years.
 Moderated by WIU Assistant Dean, Dr. Jim Rabchuk, our speakers will explore the ways we lead a charge toward more civil exchanges in the public square.
 An all speaker panel will follow the presentations.
 Audience interaction and participation encouraged.

 With incivility on the rise in our country, the words of the famous quote, “If you want peace, work for justice” have never been truer.
 A healthy civil democracy must include access to justice for all and not just for those who can afford it.
 Otherwise, instability in families and communities will increase and we put ourselves at risk of incivility becoming our new normal.

 Stephanie Villinski is the Deputy Director of the Illinois Supreme Court Commission on Professionalism.
 The Commission focuses on promoting increased civility and inclusion within the legal profession.
 As Deputy Director, Stephanie supports the Commission’s mentoring, education, and law school programs and is responsible for operational systems of the Commission.
 Stephanie regularly writes and speaks about the importance of civility to the profession and the rule of law.
 Prior to joining the Commission, Stephanie was a legal aid attorney at LAF and content director at Illinois Legal Aid Online (ILAO) where she worked to address access to justice issues.
 With a particular interest in the connection between civility and health and wellness, Stephanie seeks to promote a healthier, more rewarding professional life for lawyers and by extension, better service to their clients.